blairchapusha/Data-Analysis-Portfolio/Project 1 - Credit Card Customers/Project Overview.md

 **Findings**:

 > i.
-High revolving balance in a low income category with a high transaction count was a strong indicator
+High revolving balance in a low income category with a high transaction count was a strong indicator of potentially poor credit

 > ii.
-Customers with an income greater than 60K were only male
+Customers with an income greater than 60K were solely male

 > iii.
 Females making less than 40K had the highest total revolving balance and transaction count